-At AAAMS (The American Association of Aesthetic Medicine and Surgery), we constantly receive questions from dental hygienists about whether they’re qualified to take our Botox and dermal filler training courses and earn their certification.
-So, if you’re a dental hygienist or other dental professional, we are delighted to tell you that the answer is a resounding yes!
+At The American Association of Aesthetic Medicine and Surgery (AAAMS), we regularly receive questions from dental professionals about whether they’re qualified to take our Botox and dermal filler training courses and get certified to perform them.
+Read on to see which positions are eligible to administer injections!

-Why Botox and Dermal Filler Makes So Much Sense for Dental Hygienists
+Why Botox and Dermal Filler Injections Make Sense for Dental Applications

-There are three main reasons Botox and filler training are an especially good fit and smart career move for dental hygienists.
+There are three main reasons Botox and filler training are a perfect fit and smart career move for dental practices.

 - The market for aesthetic medicine is exploding

-- Dental hygienists are already ahead of the game
+- Dentists are already ahead of the game

 - Botox has multiple dental applications